 In 2016, I traveled alone in Coron, Palawan.
 I told myself it’s a vacation and I want to relax.
 In a way I also want to prove that “authentic travel” is just as enjoyable.
 I took only a few photos.
 However, this is something that I regret!

-Coron is so beautiful that I wished I took out my camera more, posed more even though I sometimes find it tedious.
-Moreover, I’m the type of person who finds reflection & memory as important as the actual travel experience itself.
-No, I’m not making this up.
-There really is a personality type that fits into it.
+Coron is so beautiful that I wished I took out my camera more, posed a little more even though I sometimes find it tedious.
+Moreover, I’m the type of person who finds reflection & memory as important as the actual travel experience itself so having photographs or other sort of remembrance is very important to me.

 3. We like to strike out a balance!

 That saying, I can’t imagine that Hali and I would travel to some place faraway solely for having great photos.
-There should other be other compelling factors — such as interesting activities or side trips near the location.
+There should other be other compelling factors — such as interesting activities or side trips.

 We like taking photos to post in social media (or as keepsakes) but we like to balance it out with actually being there in the present.